micbay/RaceTimerAndController/README.md

 - Passive Buzzer or speaker
   - The 7-seg LEDs induced a hum on my buzzer, I used a diode on one lead to eliminate it.
 - 2-4 Analog or digital lap sensors/switches/buttons, 1 for each lane.
-    - (optional) +2 drag race finish sensors - Drag racing can be setup to use just a finish sensor, however, to support the default start & finish drag sensing, add 2 more sensors that will share the same pins as the start sensors for lanes 1 & 2.
+    - (optional) +2 drag race finish sensors - Drag racing can be setup to use just a finish sensor, however, to support the default start & finish drag sensing, add 2 finish sensors that will share the same pins as the start sensors for lanes 1 & 2.
 - 2 momentary switches for a 'Pause' and optional 'Start' button.
-  - 10k Ohm Pull-Up resistor to adapt button for analog input on A6
+  - 10k Ohm Pull-Up resistor for each analog input (button) on `A6` and/or `A7`.
 - Jumper leads to wire connections between peripherals & Arduino

-### **Supported Start Light Configurations**
+## Supported Start Light Configurations
 Starting with Ver2.0, this controller will support using an Adafruit Bi-color Bargraph-24, and/or, a custom built LED light tree that can be assembled using standard LED components and a MAX7219 serial dirver.

-### Custom Start Light Tree Parts
+### DIY MAX7219 Light Tree Parts
 These are all the parts required to build a custom start light tree.
 For further details, see section: [DIY MAX7219 Based Start Light Tree](#diy-max7219-based-start-light-tree).
 - [MAX7219 Serial LED driver chip](https://www.amazon.com/Bridgold-MAX7219CNG-MAX7219-Serially-Interfaced/dp/B0BK6XC4P8/ref=sr_1_3?keywords=max7219&sr=8-3) - ([datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/MAX7219-MAX7221.pdf)) same chip used by the pre-packaged LED bars.
 - 4 White LEDs